-In cricket a batsman who knows how to play cricket can dismissed through various different methods.
+If you’re looking at how to play cricket, you need to understand how batsmen can be dismissed.
+This can happen through various different methods.
 When a bowler dismisses a batsman he is said to have claimed a wicket.
 Here are the ways a batsman can be dismissed from the field of play during the course of a match:

-Bowled: A batsman is bowled when the ball sent towards him by the bowler strikes one of the three wickets that the batsman is trying to protect while accumulating runs.
+Bowled: A batsman is bowled when the ball sent towards him by the bowler strikes one of the three wickets and removes a bail that the batsman is trying to protect while accumulating runs.
 The ball can have struck the individual or the bat but not another player or an umpire and still be given out.

 Caught: When the batsman strikes the ball with the bat he is given caught out when the ball is caught by a fielder before it hits the ground.
-The ball must be caught on the full and this action can be performed by any of the eleven players on the field or the 12th man.
+The ball must be caught fully and this action can be performed by any of the eleven players on the field.

-Leg Before Wicket (LBW): When a ball strikes the legs of a batsman without being hit the umpire can declare LBW f he believes the ball was going to hit the wickets.
-If the ball hits the batsman outside the line of the stumps not out is the decision.
+Leg Before Wicket (LBW): When a ball strikes the legs of a batsman without being hit with the bat, the umpire can declare LBW f he believes the ball was going to hit the wickets.
+If the ball hits the batsman outside the line of the stumps on the leg side not out is the decision.

 Hit Wicket: If the batsman removes the bails inadvertently once the bowler has begun his action he can be declared out.